chromium/chromium/docs/rust.md

         while others will require specialists from the Security team.
 These are explained in the
         [auditing_standards.md](https://github.com/google/rust-crate-audits/blob/main/auditing_standards.md).
-   * Audit updates in `audit.toml` should be part of the submitted CL so that `cargo vet` will continue to pass after the CL lands.
+   * Audit updates in `audits.toml` should be part of the submitted CL so that `cargo vet` will continue to pass after the CL lands.
 1. Upload the CL.
 If there is any `unsafe` usage then Security experts will need to audit the "ub-risk" level.
 Mark any `unsafe` usage with `TODO` code review comments,